Minnesota Fathers' Adoption Registry

 - Want to know if their presumed child is in the adoption process

-Before an adoption becomes final in Minnesota, the law requires a search of MFAR to determine if a man is registered.
-The court must have proof of the MFAR search before it will finalize the adoption.
+Before an adoption becomes final in Minnesota, the law requires a search of MFAR.
+The purpose of the MFAR search is to find out if a putative father has registered.
+The court must have proof of the MFAR search before it will complete the adoption.

 A man registered with MFAR and found in a search, must, by law be sent a notification.
 Upon receiving the notification, the father can decide if he wants to participate in decisions regarding his child.